-How to Remove Inquiries From Your Credit Reports
+How to Remove Inquiries from Your Credit Report

 Hard Credit Inquiries